Key Takeaways

 Make Cybersecurity Awareness a Daily Task, Not to Tick Off the List

 Many companies treat Cybersecurity Awareness Month as a compliance task.
 However, true security doesn’t come from a single training session, a video, an exam, or a quiz.
+The trick to security is not to have one training session but to build it into your routine.

 Increase Engagement, Improve Participation